MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/print-records.md

 ---
-title: "Print quote, invoice, or other records (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Print quote, invoice, or other records - Sales Enterprise | MicrosoftDocs"
 description: "Take a printed copy of a quote, invoice, or other records in Dynamics 365 Sales." ms.date: 04/13/2020 ms.topic: article